Tekturna (Aliskiren Hemifumarate)

 150mg Tablet

 Prescription required.
 Can not be split.
-Product of Canada.
-Shipped from Canada.
+Product of UK/EU.
+Shipped from United Kingdom of Great Britain and Northern Ireland.
 Tekturna is also marketed internationally under the name Rasilez.

 Rasilez